Info

 DevGameClub@gmail.com

-Welcome to Dev Game Club, where this week we continue our series on Prince of Persia: The Sands of Time.
-We talk a bit about combat and especially the way the baths area expands the level design, despite a few visual language missteps.
+Welcome to Dev Game Club, where this week we continue our series on Final Fantasy VI.
+We continue talking about the story, the mechanics that make an area like Floating Continent so frustrating, the new characters, and more!
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Sections played: